psf/black/docs/usage.md

 * exits with code 0 unless an internal error occured (or `--check` was used).

-## Important note about the pre-release of Black
+## NOTE: This tool is alpha quality at the moment

 *Black* can already successfully format itself and the standard library.
 It also sports a decent test suite.
 However, it is still very new.